Vrexizzek/ConsoleUtilityApp/README.md

    python main.py
    ```

 2. You will be prompted for a login.
-Use the login credentials you have created, for the first time its:
+Use the login credentials you have created, for the first time it is:
    - Login: admin
    - Password: admin123